What Are The Different Valves For Plumbing Supply?

 Check Valve

 With a check valve, water can only flow in one direction.
 Most of the time, they don’t work.
 A type of check valve is a back-flow preventer.
-A ball-check valve stops water from going in the wrong direction using a ball.
-A diaphragm-check valve has a rotating disc or rubber flap that can be pushed to seal the opening if flow goes in the wrong direction.
+A ball-check valve stops water from going in the wrong direction by using a ball.
+A diaphragm-check valve has a rotating disc or rubber flap that can be pushed to seal the opening if the flow goes in the wrong direction.

 check valve